 Information for students and whānau

-On the 1 August, the New Zealand government announced that on 1 April 2020 EIT – along with the other 15 Institutes of Technologies and Polytechnics – will be merged into a new national institute.
+On 1 April 2020 EIT – along with the other 15 Institutes of Technologies and Polytechnics – will be merged into a new national institute New Zealand Insitute of Skills and Technology (NZIST.
 You might have asked yourself what this means for you?

 Over the next couple of years, you will see minimal change.
 The reforms will take time and the government will work closely with us to manage the transition.
 Students will be well supported throughout the change process and every change will be well signposted.

 - You will still be able to complete your studies and training through EIT.

 - You can continue enrolling at EIT as you normally would.

 - You will be able to complete any study or training you start.

 - Your qualification or credential in the next few years will continue to be awarded by EIT.

 - You will graduate with an EIT-branded qualification.

 - You can confidently enrol in multi-year programmes.